 The Unit will make every effort to identify an advocate to offer advice or representation in appropriate cases subject to the following:

-The Unit cannot accept any responsibility whatsoever for the choice of counsel or any advice or representation provided by them.
+The Unit cannot accept any responsibility whatsoever for the choice of counsel or any advice or representation provided by that counsel.
 Advocates are individuals in private practice.

 They provide their services voluntarily for no fee.
 They are not employed by the Unit.
 They are responsible for the quality of their advice and/ or any representation which they undertake.